Red Right Hand: The Makings of Russian Borsch

 Борщ- those four letters which translate into B-o-r-sch, with no t at the end.

-In other countries, the spelling and pronunciation changes, such as Polish barszcz.
-In America, it is commonly pronounced “borshed” and recalls memories of pickled beet jelly served in lower grade school, or hot pink over-processed puree.
+For most people, hearing the words beets or even borsch recalls memories of pickled beet jelly served in lower grade school, or hot pink over-processed puree.
 Everyone cringes and scrunches their noses and gags.

 But let me set the record straight.
 Are you with me?